oliviagardiner/rss_visualizer/README.md

 `crontab: installing new crontab`

 The files need to be executable.

-`chmod +x downloader3.7.py`
+You don't need to use `python3` in the command (`python` is enough) in case there is only one version of python installed on your server, or python3 is set as default.

+## Good to know

+Expect this script to generate roughly 1-4Mb of data per RSS feed every day (assuming the server is running continously all day).